ForgeRock/forgeops/sample-platform/README.md

     kubectl config set-context sample-context --namespace=sample --cluster=minikube --user=minikube
     kubectl config use-context sample-context

+If you want to enable Facebook usage, you will need to register an application within Facebook.
+Save the App Id and Secret as environment variables, like so:

+    export IDP_FACEBOOK_CLIENTID=<Your Facebook App Id>
+    export IDP_FACEBOOK_CLIENTSECRET=<Your Facebook App Secret>

+Otherwise, export dummy values:

+    export IDP_FACEBOOK_CLIENTID=FakeID
+    export IDP_FACEBOOK_CLIENTSECRET=FakeSecret

+If you use dummy values, Facebook will still appear in your AM and IDM environments as an option, but it won't be functional.

 Use the forgeops project to build local docker images within your minikube environment:

     cd forgeops/docker